ChristinaXT/ChristinaXT.github.io/_posts/2019-05-06-rails_review_and_portfolio_project.markdown

 Use **form_for** when your form is directly connected to a model.
 Extending our example from the introduction, this would be our Hamster's profile edit form that connects to the profile database table.
 This is the most common case when form_for is used<br>
 Use **form_tag** when you simply need an HTML form generated.
 Examples of this would be: a search form field or a contact form<br>

-**klass**   is commonly used to name a variable that holds a Class object (remember classes are objects too), as in klass = String .

 -------------------------------------------------------